 |Race Loop (rockpile) Parking:

 Note 2019!
-It is often not be possible to drive through
+It is occasionally not possible to drive through

 Hollow Elementary, continue past the parking area and drive a mile up the